Section 241(a) insures mortgage loans to finance repairs, additions,

 mortgages held by HUD; (2) finance energy conservation improvements.

-loan is 90 percent of the value of the addition or improvement,
+The maximum insurable loan is 90 percent of the value of the addition

-or an amount which, when added to the outstanding balance of the
+or improvement, or an amount which, when added to the outstanding

-existing insured mortgage, does not exceed the amount insurable
+balance of the existing insured mortgage, does not exceed the amount

-under the program pursuant to the mortgage covering such project
+insurable under the program pursuant to the mortgage covering such

-of facility that is insured.
-Where the project is covered by a mortgage
+project of facility that is insured.
+Where the project is covered

-wage requirements under the Davis-Bacon Act.
-241(a) for apartments
+with prevailing wage requirements under the Davis-Bacon Act.
+241(a)

 Owners of a multifamily project or facility already subject to a

 The sponsor will have a pre-application conference with the local